NFL Feature Back? Give me a Committee!

 We don't like getting hit 400 times in a pillow fight with pink panty-clad college girls, let alone getting hit 400 times by a guy with cannon balls for biceps.
 Here's what happens:

-A very, very young player (21 to 24) can exceed 400 touches once or twice early in his career, but the statistical chinks in the career soon appear.
-A player in his mid 20s – fourth or fifth year in the league – will certainly see his career or productivity cut short soon, if not immediately, by a single 400-touch season.- And a player who exceeds 400 touches in his late 20s is all done.
+• A player in his mid 20s – fourth or fifth year in the league – will certainly see his career or productivity cut short soon, if not immediately, by a single 400-touch season.

 The article also said the effective end to a player's career is around 2800 touches.
 As Indiana Jones put it, "It's not the years, Honey, it's the mileage."